tomdalling/opengl-series/README.md

 Thanks to Martin (SpartanJ) Golini for the Linux ports.

+Thanks to Sidharth Juyal of [Whacky Labs](http://whackylabs.com/) for the iOS ports.

 # License

 Licensed under the Apache License, Version 2.0.
 See LICENSE.txt.